JSBmanD/docs/pages/deep-linked-ads/google-ad-manager-mobile-tracking.md

 In Google Ad Manager make sure to replace Branch Campaign Macros with the related Google Ad Manager Macros listed [here](https://support.google.com/admanager/answer/2376981?hl=en).

+[block:callout]
+{
+  "type": "info",
-!!! info "Important notes about Google Ad Manager macros"
+  "title": "Important notes about Google Ad Manager macros", "body": "
   	*   Macros are case-sensitive.
 Use `%%CACHEBUSTER%%`, not `%%Cachebuster%%`.
   	*   Unescaped and escaped macro versions expand differently.
 [Learn more](https://support.google.com/admanager/answer/6081628)
   	*   Ad Manager inserts macros automatically for [third-party creatives](https://support.google.com/admanager/answer/1746123) or VAST tag URLs if Ad Manager recognizes the third party.
 For [custom creatives](https://support.google.com/admanager/answer/3180782) and [creative templates](https://support.google.com/admanager/answer/1138308), you need to add the macros manually.
-If you are unsure where to place a macro, contact your creative vendor.
+If you are unsure where to place a macro, contact your creative vendor."
+}
+[/block]

 After all modifications are done, input the Branch ad links into the related Ad Creative fields in Ad Manager 360: